kabdelrahman/TranStat/README.md

 # API

 You can access swagger API documentation through this endpoint `http://localhost:1234/api-docs/swagger.json` (_you need to run the project first_)
+Feel free to copy and paste the output json to [http://editor.swagger.io/](http://editor.swagger.io/#/)

 ----